ZealanL/RLGym-PPO-Guide/making_a_good_bot.md

 ### Get boost, and don't waste it this time!

-Bots will sort of discover picking up boost if given enough time, but are generally pretty wasteful once they have it.
+Bots will discover picking up boost with a basic event reward, but are generally pretty wasteful once they have it.

 I always recommend a general `SaveBoostReward`, which rewards the player based on how much boost they have.
 ```py